ctools/ctools/doc/source/users/user_manual/getting_started/models.rst

      </node>
    </spectrum>

-  The ``NodeFunction`` model component implements a generalised broken power law which is defined by a set of energy and intensity values (the so called nodes) that are piecewise connected by power laws.
+  This spectral model component implements a generalised broken power law which is defined by a set of energy and intensity values (the so called nodes) that are piecewise connected by power laws.
   Energies are given in units of